Bocker (Beagle & Cocker Spaniel Mix): Info, Pictures, Facts

 The Bocker is considered a good breed for first-time owners because they are energetic but also obedient.
 They are as happy playing as they are snuggling up on the sofa at night.
 The Bocker will usually get along well with all family members, including children, as well as other dogs, cats, and any other pets in the home.
 Although the breed is not considered aggressive, it makes a good guard dog because it is protective over its family members and will bark at intruders and signs of trouble.

 One of the oldest known breeds in the world, the Beagle was used as a hunting dog in the 14th century.
 Having been accepted into the American Kennel Club at the end of the 19th century, they are the fifth most popular dog breed today.
 The Cocker Spaniel originated in the US in the 19th century and got their name because they were especially good at flushing out woodcocks.

 The Bocker comes from two very popular dog breeds, but it is a relatively unknown breed.
-This means that you can pick up a Bocker puppy for as little as $400 and you should not expect to pay more than $600 for a puppy.
+This means that you can pick up a Bocker puppy at a fairly reasonable price.

 Ensure that you find a good breeder.
 Ask to meet the parents, if possible, and any litter siblings that the breeder might still have.
 This can give a good indication of the temperament and physical appearance of your puppy as they age.

 The Beagle Cocker Spaniel Mix is considered to be low-shedding.
 If that is a requirement for you then you should be happy with this pup.

 3 Little-Known Facts About the Beagle Cocker Spaniel Mix